focat69/GithubViewcountBot/README.md

   </p>
 </div>

 This tool was designed to *automate* the process of increasing the view count on your GitHub profile (assuming you use [antonkomarev/github-profile-views-counter](https://github.com/antonkomarev/github-profile-views-counter)).
 It uses proxies to make requests to the *GitHub Camo CDN*, simulating real users visiting your home page.
+(this is very buggy, please commit fixes im 2 lazy)

 ## Installation 🛠️